 - 1/4 cup liquor (bourbon, whisky, rum, etc.) Note: Increase flour by 1 tablespoon to accommodate

 - 1/2 teaspoon favorings or extracts (coconut, mint, rum, raspberry, etc.)

 - 2 tablespoons instant espresso powder

-- Pour batter into baking dish and bake 20 to 25 minutes until a toothpick inserted into the middle comes out relatively clean.
+- Spread the batter evenly in lined pan and bake 20 to 25 minutes until a toothpick inserted into the middle comes out relatively clean.
 Cool then cut into 16 squares.

 - Store blondies covered in an airtight container up to 3 days at room temperature or up to a week in the fridge.
 You can also freeze up to 3 months.